oracle/docker-images/OracleWebLogic/samples/12212-msiserver/README.md

 =========================================================
 This Dockerfile extends the Oracle WebLogic image by creating a domain that configures a managed server in MSI mode (or Managed Server Independence mode).
-In this mode, a managed server can run without the need of an admin server
+In this mode, a managed server can run without the need of an admin server.
+Such a managed server is not driven by admin server for configuration or deployment changes.
+However, it can handle all configuration and deploymnets already in config.xml like any other managed server.
+For use cases where the managed server does not need to be updated for configuration or deployments, this image can be used by itself without running a admin server or node manager

 How to build and run the base image
 -----------------------------------